tl-thanh/SQL/README.md

 When you want to compare values in a column with other values in the same column in the same table.

-You’re answering each of these questions.
-Please include examples and answer them in plain english.

 •	6a.
 Use a JOIN to display the first and last names, as well as the address, of each staff member.
 Use the tables staff and address:

 SELECT staff.first_name, staff.last_name, address.address<br />